By Charles Langlois

 Since Davis was made the general manager Auburn and the Extension Service continued to play a major role in running the radio station.
 This is important because even though Auburn had to share WAPI it was still able to exert control and the people at Auburn did not feel that they completely lost their radio station.

 After making all of these compromises they were able to get NBC's attention. affiliated with NBC.
 In late March 1929, the station became It was connected through a telephone hookup.
-Through this connection WAPL .received their
+Through this connection WAPI received their

 22 Bradford Knapp "University of Alabama"